Working with wool . . . .

 I've worked with two types of wool felt: wool blends (usually wool/rayon) and 100% wool felt.
 I'll explain the differences below.

-Note: this is not the synthetic felt you find in most craft stores.
+Note: This is NOT the synthetic felt you find in most craft stores!
 Save that for the kiddie projects.
 Wool felt is sold at some quilt stores, higher-end craft stores, and online.

 WOOL-BLEND FELT (usually wool/rayon):